kitc25/electron-printer/README.md

-# electron_printer
+# @susheer/electron-printer

-`electron_printer` is a Node.js and Electron.js addon for printing barcodes on barcode printers.
+`@susheer/electron-printer` is a Node.js and Electron.js addon for printing barcodes on barcode printers.
 This project leverages Node-API (N-API) to ensure compatibility and stability across different Node.js versions and environments.
 Currently, it supports Windows only.

 ## Features